-Self-wringing system dries quicker than typical foot pedal spin mops.
-Users can adjust dampness of absorbent microfiber depending on size of floors.
+Self-wringing system dries quicker than typical foot-pedal spin mops.
+Users can adjust the dampness of absorbent microfiber depending on the size of floors.
 Rotating head can go under furniture and around corners.
 Machine-washable and reusable.

 Some users have complained about the durability of the mop.

 Stainless steel bucket and soap dispensers will give you years of hassle-free operation.
 Can be used wet or dry depending your personal needs.
 Flexible mop head can help go to hard-to-reach areas.
 Simple to remove and attach heads.